 Fully fitted conservatory prices

-A fully fitted conservatory is far more expensive then a self build, but you do have the added benefits of knowing that you have enlisted an experienced installer.
+Conservatory costs will be more expensive if you have someone do it for you rather than a self build, but you do have the added benefits of knowing that you have enlisted conservatory installers.
 This will no doubt guarantee a high quality build with excellent workmanship.
 This is what you want when you are investing so heavily into your home in order to create additional living space.

 “HOW DOES IT COMPARE?”

 The main difference between a Victorian and an Edwardian conservatory is the shape.
 Both have lantern roofs, but Edwardian conservatories are rectangular.
 The boxy Edwardian design is strong and sturdy, but many prefer the curvier Victorian shape because it maximises light and opens up the view.

 In terms of cost, there is little difference, so the choice between Victorian and Edwardian designs is down to personal aesthetic and the unique demands of your property.

 The lean to conservatory became popular during the 1960s.
 A cheaper alternative to more elaborate designs such as the Victorian conservatory, the aim of the lean-to is to maximise light whilst minimising cost.
 Boasting high volumes of usable space, with plenty of straight walls against which to put shelving or furniture, the lean-to is a no-nonsense conservatory solution, and one that has earned it a legion of fans for creating extra living space.